mlibrary/fulcrum-epub-spec/README.md

 ## 1.14 Lists

-Tag list items with proper list tags.
-Do not use other elements such as `<p>`.
+Tag list items with proper list tags to ensure semantic encoding.
+Do not use other elements such as `<p>` or bullet characters to denote a list item.
 By tagging the list items with proper list elements, the screen reader users can perceive meaningful information and will know that they are reading list items.

 ### 1.14.1 Unordered list